LAST REVIEWED Jun 08 2020 8 MIN READ

 Offering a comprehensive benefits package is a great tool for employers to acquire and retain more talent.
 In fact, a 401(k) is one of the most requested benefits after health insurance, so see if your company can include this retirement program in your benefits package.

 Once you have a good group of employees, implement additional ways to retain them.
 Onboarding programs for new employees can help them feel more welcome and comfortable in their new positions.
 Grow the business by hiring additional employees with a more specialized skill set.
 A well-rounded team can help you continue to meet your financial goals.

 Once you are making a steady profit and have a hardworking team, it’s time to push your business to the next level by becoming a thought leader in your industry.
 Start creating content that people in your industry can trust.
 For example, you could start a blog that discusses niche topics in your field.
 When fellow business leaders see that you are a credible source, you start to become an expert in your field.

 Find industry-wide events to attend.
 For example, your team could set up a booth at a convention.
 This helps other businesses and customers put a face to your business.
 You could also have someone at your company speak at different events, sharing industry insights.
 These can help you get more business and may even be an extra source of revenue.

 It’s helpful to outline how you plan to bring in more sales in your business model.
 For this financial milestone, you need to determine the dollar amount of sales your business needs to meet.
 Although you can aim high, also make sure your number is realistic.
 Make this goal known to employees so everyone can do their part in meeting this goal.
 Make this goal based on financial projections and previous sales data.
 Remember that as the business evolves, you may need to adjust sales milestones.

-Only around 50% of businesses make it through their first five years of operation.
 By setting concrete financial milestones, your business has a higher chance of success.
 Visit our blog for additional resources on small businesses and their employees.

 Low-cost 401(k) with transparent pricing